 The Library of Virginia, as the state library agency for the Commonwealth, is charged with fostering cooperation and networking among the state's public, academic, special, and school libraries.
-The Library fulfills this function in a myriad of ways: participating in consortia such as the Richmond Academic Library Consortium and the Virtual Library of Virginia initiative; participating as a net lender in a statewide interlibrary loan program; and planning, preparing materials for, and training library staff to conduct summer reading programs for children and youth.
+The Library fulfills this function in a myriad of ways: participating in consortia such as the Richmond Academic Library Consortium and the Virtual Library of Virginia initiative; participating as a net lender in a statewide interlibrary loan program; and planning, preparing materials for, and training library staff to conduct summer reading programs for children and youth and winter reading programs for parents of children ages 2-4.
 The Library's primary cooperative activity consists in providing Virginia citizens (including kindergarten through high school students) with round-the-clock access to a cluster of information databases known as Find It Virginia that offer a wide array of information on current events, world and American history, education, health, business, government, and the media - to name only a few.
 The Library negotiates the licenses for and manages and maintains these databases, which would not otherwise be available to Virginians.